-Property taxes, net of estimated uncollectible taxes, are recorded initially as deferred revenue in the year they are levied and measurable.
-The deferred property tax revenues are recorded as revenue in the year they are available or collected.
+Property taxes, net of estimated uncollectible taxes, are recorded initially as deferred inflow of resources in the year they are levied and measurable.
+The unearned property tax revenues are recorded as revenue in the year they are available or collected.